 Some of you may wish to establish a relationship with a tutor from the beginning.
 This tutor would act as a guide giving you the opportunity to seek clarification when required and to discuss the charts you are working with, following the completion of each exercise.

 Some of you may only look for support at specific times when a new concept is introduced that demands deeper understanding, or when you simply need help applying what is being taught to your chart.

 Our intention is to make your learning experience as enjoyable and meaningful as possible.
 The choice is yours.

-To follow the programme described in the book you need to be able to generate birth charts and chart data in the Huber style.
+To effectively study astrological psychology you need to be able to generate birth charts and chart data in the Huber style.
 To see what is available, refer to the page Software for Huber Charts.

 These are the original chart forms designed by the Hubers for manually erecting charts, in the days before widespread use of computers.
 Their use is still encouraged in the above book.

 These forms are used in exercises in the above book.